Menu

 If you have more than one presentation, you only need to submit the online form once.
 With your submission, you can upload additional session information as needed.
 Or you can send additional presentations with titles, descriptions and objectives to program@georgiaemsassociation.com.

 Questions?
-Contact Mary Napier at communications@georgiaemsassociation.com.
+Contact Cathy White at program@georgiaemsassociation.com.

 Potential EMS Educator topics could include (but are not limited to):